derivita/hrpc-docs/content/docs/tutorials/basic/go.md

 1. Specify the port we want to use to listen for client requests using `lis, err := net.Listen("tcp", fmt.Sprintf(":%d", *port))`.
-2. Create an instance of the gRPC server using `grpc.NewServer()`.
+2. Create an instance of the HRPC server using `grpc.NewServer()`.
-3. Register our service implementation with the gRPC server.
+3. Register our service implementation with the HRPC server.
 4. Call `Serve()` on the server with our port details to do a blocking wait until the process is killed or `Stop()` is called.